Data Protection in Kenya

 The Act recommends personal data to be collected and processed lawfully.
 The lawful reasons for processing include:

-1. Consent of the data subject; or
+1. consent of the data subject; or

 2. the processing is necessary: